“You’re an angel from heaven…” “You’re such a strong woman…” “I could never do what you do…” “There’s a special place in heaven for people like you…”

 I asked if we could take her to say goodbye to friends, just 30 minutes away, before leaving us.
 Friends that were a greater part of her life, at that point, than any other family member.
 But, we were told, NO, because it was crossing the state line.

 Come to think of it, Banana’s best interest and well-being was second fiddle to the biological family, from day one.
 Even when Banana was just a few months old, if I asked for a visit to be coordinated around her nap schedule, I was met with, “Unfortunately, that’s not convenient for the Bio Family’s schedule”.
 If we had a vacation planned, they preferred their own child to go to a vacation placement, rather than come along with us.

 There’s so much more.
 But, this is all I can muster up, to share.

 We never got to say goodbye to Banana.
 We were tricked.
 She was tricked.
 One day she was picked up, and in spite of us having her 2nd birthday celebration planned with our families, she was never returned.
 And, we haven’t seen her since.

 Ok, so there you have it.
 I know there are a lot of foster stories like this.
 Some much, much, worse.
 I don’t feel like a victim, by any means.
 I’m grieving, still.
 And, I may never understand it.
 Life goes on, and believe it or not, we are still foster parents.
 Thankfully experiencing the better side of foster care.
 (I’ll share the good stuff, next time.)

 But, in response to the “Why did you become a Foster Parent?”

 Because I thought that’s what God wanted.
 I still have a glimmer of hope that something good will come/has come from this.
 But, that’s not the only reason.
-I also believed that God would give me the desires of my heart.
-A child to have and to hold.
-Never in my worst nightmare did I imagine it being this bad.
+I also believed that God would give me the desires of my heart and spare me from watching a chid suffer, as Banana did.

 But, my story is not over.